Sales & Marketing Advice

 Is Direct Mail Dead?

-It’s true that email, social media ads, and text messaging cost much less than direct mail and tend to be the platforms of choice for many businesses, no matter the industry.
+It’s true that email, social media ads, and text messaging cost significantly less than direct mail and tend to be the platforms of choice for many businesses, regardless of the industry.
 Not many companies are found without a Facebook page or an email list these days.
-This has led many companies to wonder: is direct mail dead?
+This has led many companies to wonder: Is direct mail dead?

-Digital media has undoubtedly changed the marketing game, but that doesn’t always mean traditional methods are unnecessary.
+Digital media has undoubtedly changed the marketing landscape, but that doesn’t necessarily mean traditional methods are obsolete.
 According to the Direct Marketing Association’s direct mail statistics, physical mail still outperforms email marketing campaigns by anywhere from 10% to 30%.

-While the costs and seemingly outdated direct mail tactics have led many companies to abandon this strategy, favoring a digital-only approach, direct mail can seriously boost your business—if you’re smart about it.
+While the costs and seemingly outdated direct mail tactics have led many companies to abandon this strategy in favor of a digital-only approach, direct mail can seriously boost your business—if you’re smart about it.

 The Benefits of Direct Mail